top of page

 Why do children in England need us?

 In England, children spend two full years in Reception and Year 1 on synthetic phonics programmes.
-Yet one in five cannot pass the Phonics Screening Check, and by age 11 one in four still cannot read at the minimum expected level.
-It is the only country to mandate this, and reading for pleasure has declined on a scale not seen in comparable countries.
-This shows it does not work.
+Yet one in five can’t pass the Phonics Screening Check, and by age eleven one in four still can’t read at the minimum expected level.
+England is the only country to mandate this approach, and reading for pleasure has declined on a scale not seen in comparable countries.
+This shows it doesn’t work.
+Is it surprising?
+How can one teacher meet the word mapping needs of more than twenty-five five-year-olds?
+The reason for whole class phonics is organisational, but it’s leaving at least one in four behind.
+However the way it is organised means there is not enough time - or the system in place - for children to start reading stories for pleasure.

-The response has not been to question the way phonics is being taught.
-Instead, the Department for Education has looked for others to blame, whether parents, teachers, or the children themselves, often by labelling them with special educational needs.
-Children do not have special or additional needs when we begin with what they truly need to learn and thrive.
-The idea of “additional needs” comes from the DfE normalising a one-size-fits-all programmes and viewing difference through a deficit mindset.
+Instead, the Department for Education has looked for others to blame, whether parents, teachers or the children themselves, often by labelling them with special educational needs.
+Children don’t have special or additional needs when we begin with what they truly need to learn and thrive.
+The idea of additional needs comes from the DfE normalising a one-size-fits-all programme and viewing difference through a deficit mindset.
+Because there’s an expectation that every child will learn to read through whole class synthetic phonics, a wait-to-fail approach is in place.
+At the end of Year 1 teachers undertake a Phonics Screening Check (PSC) - which is highly unpopular among teachers , mainly as they are then blamed if the children can't pass.
+Not the programmes.
+The PSC also doesn’t correlate with reading comprehension.
+How could it?
+It’s simply a check of a set of graphemes to see whether children can blend them together.

 Now, with results worsening, plans are being made to test reading in Year 8.
-There is currently no real efforts to prevent the dyslexia paradox.
-This is why we are launching the pilot through MySLCN.com
+There are currently no real efforts to prevent the Dyslexia Paradox.
+This is why we’re launching the pilot through MySLCN.com.

 Research in cognitive neuroscience has established that the brain’s capacity to form the neural connections linking speech, print, and meaning is greatest before the age of seven.
 Dehaene (2009) demonstrated that learning to read reorganises neural circuits involved in visual and auditory processing, but this process becomes less efficient as neural plasticity declines.
 Hulme and Snowling (2016) showed that weaknesses in phoneme awareness and letter–sound mapping during the early years are among the strongest predictors of later reading disorders, highlighting the need for early, proactive intervention.
 Seidenberg (2017) emphasised that fluent reading depends on the automation of these mappings through exposure and self-teaching, but this process can only occur if children reach that stage early enough.